 Registering for a Domain Name Trademark: What You Should Know

-A domain name is a unique name that's associated with an IP address.
+A domain name is a unique name associated with an IP address.
 Computers recognize the name and connect users to the IP address associated with the domain name.
-For example, "findlaw.com" is a domain name.
-Findlaw is the unique name and .com is the suffix, or the last part of the domain name, which is also referred to as the top level domain (TLD).
-There are numerous suffixes available, including:
+For example, "Findlaw.com" is a domain name.
+FindLaw is the unique name, and .com is the suffix or the last part of the domain name.
+This is also called the top-level domain (TLD).
+There are many suffixes available, including:

 - .org: Nonprofits